gekitsu/bobat-discord-wisdom/bobat-discord-wisdom.md

 * Volker Schöffl, Dicki Korb, Patrick Matros – [Adjunct Compensatory Training for Rock Climbers](https://www.sozialstiftung-bamberg.de/static/act-pdf/) (This is a full exercise book, downloadable for free!)

-* The Abrahangs Discussion.
+#### The Abrahangs Discussion

 Emil Abrahamsson published a [video on his channel](https://www.youtube.com/watch?v=sBTI9qiH4UE) featuring a low-intensity hangboard programme that yielded good recovery for his brother Felix and some interesting results for Emil.
 Internet notoriety ensued.

 * Keith Baar – [Minimizing Injury and Maximizing Return to Play: Lessons from Engineered Ligaments](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5371618/) (The paper on how tendon and ligament tissue reacts to strain that the Abrahamssons’ programme was built on.)
 * `u/Paul513Journey` – [Clearing up Confusion on Emils New Twice a Day Hangboard Routine](https://www.reddit.com/r/climbharder/comments/lhacnu/clearing_up_confusion_on_emils_new_twice_a_day/) (A post on `r/climbharder` by a climbing physio on the physiology of finger tendons and what this kind of exercise regimen can and can not achieve, plus some ideas for modifications.)
 * Hooper’s Beta – [CLIMBING BREAKTHROUGH!?](https://www.youtube.com/watch?v=EfSSXW9Eq2Y) (Doc Hooper comes to a similar conclusion.)
 * Bouldering Bobat Crew and Tom Randall – BB Q&A with Tom Randall: A twitch.tv livestream (VOD offline since) where Tom Randall answers community questions, including a short bit on the Abrahamssons’ program.
 Tom’s TL;DR: Please do not use this as a cure-all, super effective secret sauce for massive gains.
 It has its uses for rehabilitation and for people new to hangboarding, and the science it is based on is solid as well.
 But for most performance-increasing uses, there are more targeted exercise regimens.
 Read the science and see if what this does applies to your situation.
 * The Nugget Climbing Podcast – [Ep.
 119, Carrie Cooper](https://thenuggetclimbing.com/episodes/carrie-cooper) has a segment on a tissue health protocol Dr. Cooper recommends that is very similar to Emil’s No-hangs programme, also based on Keith Barr’s research.
 She calls it ‘Minimums’ and it begins at the 1:58:00 mark.

+#### Stretching & Mobility

 * Tom Merrick – [15 Minute Hamstring Flexibility Routine](https://www.youtube.com/watch?v=3Ymjw7TSzrE) (A stretching routine that beardedbeer introduced to the discord and had multiple members being able to touch their toes in a really short time.)

+#### Warming Up

 * Tyler Nelson – [Camp4 Human Performance Injury Prevention Program](https://www.camp4humanperformance.com/blog-2/2021/12/16/c4hp-injury-prevention-program-ipp) (An approach to a climbing warmup routine that challenges warming up on easy climbs and instead focuses on higher intensity exercises that mirror the discipline’s requirements.)